 Donate or sell the toys

 Once you have reached the point where decisions have been made and there are toys they are willing to get rid of, it’s time to actually get rid of them.
 You can give them to friends or family, donate them to women’s shelters, or hold a garage sale.
-If you do sell them, some or all of the month made from their sale should go to the kids.
+If you do sell them, some or all of the money made from their sale should go to the kids.
 Not only will they see this as a positive experience, but it may lead them to get rid of more toys in the future.

 Just remember, you haven’t been successful in the September Use It Up Challenge if all those toys you plan to get rid of are still lurking around your house months or even a year from now.
 Once the decision has been made, try to get it out of your house as quickly as possible.